 "Lucky Georgia.
 I could use some rods inserted."
 Faith muttered and squirmed, getting a little bored with sitting still.

 "There are children in here!"
 Wesley heard her little remark and flushed.

 "Why aren't the little bastards in school?"
 She grumbled and sat back in the chair, arm extended lazily clicking through rentals.
 Suddenly she sat up.
 "You can rent a whole house for what we paid for two weeks up here!"

 "Keep.
 Your.
 Voice.
 Down!"
 Wesley's right eye twitched and his whisper rose.
 "You're going to get us-"

 "Sir?
 Ma'am?
-I'm going to ask you to leave.
+I'm going to have to ask you to leave.
 You're disturbing other patrons."

 "Hey, I -" Faith was up on her feet in an instant.